ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ## Supported engines
 {: #engines}

-Ktor HttpClient lets you to configure the parameters of each engine by calling `Engine.config { }`.
+Ktor HttpClient lets you configure the parameters of each engine by calling `Engine.config { }`.

 Every engine config has two common properties that can be set: